Maxx7/James-Maxx/Data Flow Diagram Dictionary.md

 * National Vulnerability Database: A US government Vulnerability data instution, manages the National Vulnerability Database.

 ## Database
-* NIST: it carries the standards names for packages or files of software.
+* NIST:It carries the standards names for packages or files of software.
-* Policy database:it holds the all policy information of the copmany's info.
+* Policy database:It holds the all policy information of the copmany's info.
-* Risk database:it holds the information that could risk the software and could affect it
+* Risk database:It holds the information that could risk the software and could affect it

 ## Processes
 * Manager Code Stream: A central process that connects developer and manager, as well as others.